-- 1. Avenue to Learn: All course information, required materials, general announcements, and other resources you will need will be included in the course Avenue shell.
+- Avenue to Learn: All course information, required materials, general announcements, and other resources you will need will be included in the course Avenue shell.
 The 2GR0 Business Workbook will be posted and submitted through Avenue as well.
 To access your course, go to Avenue to Learn. - 2.
-Microsoft Teams: You will use MS Teams to attend tutorials, meet and communicate with your TA, and to communicate and collaborate with your simulation team.
+Microsoft Teams: You will use MS Teams to attend all large classes and tutorials, meet and communicate with your TA, and to communicate and collaborate with your simulation team.
 The MS Teams app is free for McMaster students as well as other Office 365 applications such as Word, PowerPoint, Outlook.
 To download MS Teams, go to Office 365 Hub.
 You will be automatically enrolled into the Large Class Team and into your Tutorial Team channels.
-Simulation Group Channels within each Tutorial will be set up and you will be assigned to one of those Channels for the purpose of working with your simulation team (no more than 5 students per simulation team from your Tutorial). - 3.
-Zoom: Large class will be conducted as a Zoom Webinar.
-You need to use your McMaster credentials to log into the Zoom meeting. - 4.
-TopHat: Participation in the 2GR0 Large Classes will be tracked on TopHat, which is free for DeGroote students.
+Simulation Group Channels within each Tutorial will be set up and you will be assigned to one of those Channels for the purpose of working with your simulation team (no more than 5 students per simulation team from your Tutorial).
+Large classes will be conducted as a Town hall event on Teams.
+You will need to be signed into your McMaster University account to access the virtual lecture. - Top Hat: Participation in the 2GR0 Large Classes will be tracked on Top Hat, which is free for DeGroote students.
 Students will receive an email sent to their McMaster email address inviting them to join the course.
-If you already have a Top Hat account, you will receive a reminder to enroll in the course. - 5.
+If you already have a Top Hat account, you will receive a reminder to enroll in the course. - 4.
 LinkedIn Learning: LinkedIn Learning is available to the McMaster community.
 You can access LinkedIn Learning directly or follow the link provided on Avenue to Learn.
-To learn all you can do with LinkedIn Learning, go to A Guide to LinkedIn Learning. - 6.
+To learn all you can do with LinkedIn Learning, go to A Guide to LinkedIn Learning. - 5.
 Praxar Simulation: Praxar is a partner website, independent of the McMaster technology platform.
 You will be provided with an access code at the beginning of the term during Tutorial for individual registration to the Praxar simulation.
 When individual registration is finalized, you will be assigned to a team within your Tutorial section to complete live simulations.
 Details about the simulation, a document of Introduction to the Praxar system, and a Student Guide will be posted on MS Teams and Avenue.

-Important Hardware Note: While Avenue, TopHat and LinkedIn Learning are mobile friendly (phone or tablet), the Praxar simulation will only run on a laptop/MacBook, due to the amount of information being processed in the simulation.
+Important Hardware Note: While Avenue, Top Hat and LinkedIn Learning are mobile friendly (phone or tablet), the Praxar simulation will only run on a laptop/MacBook, due to the amount of information being processed in the simulation.
 Please ensure you have access to a reliable device for the simulation.
 You will also need to be on a robust network.